Early driver training in France: Practical training

 An additional two hours are required for a preliminary meeting with the instructor, during which the teacher gives advice.

-The student's progress and achievements are recorded in an AAC learning booklet.
-This is usually blue and/or white and is supplied by the school.
-This booklet will follow the learner throughout his or her training, enabling him or her to drive with an accompanying driver.
-It serves as the learner's “driving license”, both during practical training and the accompanied driving period.
+The student's progress and achievements are logged in an AAC learning booklet.
+This document, usually blue and/or white and supplied by the school, must accompany the learner throughout the training program to authorize driving with an accompanying driver.
+The booklet functions as the learner's operational 'driving license' during both practical instruction and the supervised driving period.

 It is the trainer who estimates and decides when the student is ready to begin the accompanied driving phase.
 The trainer issues a certificate of completion of the initial training.
 This certificate is contained in the AAC booklet; one copy remains in the booklet as proof of training, particularly in the event of a police check, one copy is sent to the school and a third copy, for the accompanying driver's car insurance, is given to the driver.

 The best thing for the student is to complete the practical training quickly, to gain experience with the instructor rather than in paid lessons.

 General information

 A 2-hour appointment with the driving school's instructors is compulsory before the driving period.

-The student can then take the wheel during the accompanied driving phase, alongside his or her accompanist.
-The accompanying driver's role and duty is to advise the learner, to perfect his or her training, to make him or her feel more at ease and more confident, and also to inform him or her about driving.
-The learner will both automate his or her driving and discover all kinds of special situations that he or she would not have had time to learn about in driving school.
-The accompanying driver is also subject to the same rules concerning possession of means, such as alcohol, as if he or she were behind the wheel.
+The accompanied driving phase allows the student to drive under supervision.
+The accompany driver provides advice and instruction.
+During this phase, students perfect their technical skills, gain confidence, and become aware of special situations that are not taught in driving school.
+Regulations for accompanying drivers are the same as drivers behind the wheel, such as the possession of alcohol.

 The learner must drive a minimum of three thousand kilometers over an indefinite period, on a variety of routes (until December 2009, this period was a minimum of one year and a maximum of three years from the date shown on the learner's booklet (attestation de fin de formation) at the end of initial training).

 Accompanied driving must be carried out on a variety of routes (urban, road, freeway, and mountain), restricted to French national territory only.

 The driver must respect the same restrictions on speed limits as novice drivers: